AUAUST/lib-js-g-class/README.md

 # G-Class

 G-Class provides a set of functions that helps you deal with CSS modules and classes from JavaScript.
-Alike the Mercedes-Benz G-Class, it is robust, polyvalent and powerful.
+Alike the Mercedes-Benz G-Class, it is robust, elegant and powerful.
 Unlike the Mercedes-Benz G-Class, it is lightweight, free, and isn't a car.

 ## Overview